How Jewish Mindfulness Meditation

 Stress Reduction

-Mindfulness techniques for stress reduction are taught world-wide, and several clinical studies have shown that mindfulness contributes to a significant reduction in symptoms of stress.
-As well as cultivating a sense of well-being, Mindfulness has been shown to improve the immune system response and speed the body’s healing process.
+Mindfulness techniques for stress reduction are taught world-wide, and many clinical studies have shown that mindfulness contributes to a significant reduction in symptoms of stress.
+As well as cultivating a sense of well-being, mindfulness has been shown to improve the immune system response and speed the body’s healing process.

 Connection with Self